Are we done with object recognition? The iCub robot's perspective: Model Selection

-Fig.~\ref{fig:nystrom-same} and~\ref{fig:nystrom-full} reports the average accuracy respectively for the small and large experiment.
-We performed the two experiments using the representations from the four considered architectures (reported separately), using either {\it fc6} layer (Gray) or {\it fc7} (Pink) for {\it CaffeNet} and {\it VGG-16}.
-In each case, we increased logarithmically the value of $m$ (horizontal axis) starting from $\sqrt N$, $N$ being the size of the training set.
-For the small experiment we stopped at $N$, whereas for the large experiment we stopped at values where we observed very little performance improvements with respect to much longer training times.
-The performance on the same day on which we trained is reported in Light (Gray/Pink), whereas the performance on the other day is reported in Dark colors.
+We considered two categorization tasks on iCWT, representative of the smallest and larger tasks that we expected to run in our analysis: respectively $\sim 170$ and $\sim 6300$ examples per class, for $15$ classes (similarly to Sec.~\ref{sec:training-size-variability}).
+Fig.~\ref{fig:nystrom-same} and~\ref{fig:nystrom-full} report the average accuracy respectively for the small and large experiment.
+We used image representations from the four considered architectures, using either {\it fc6} layer (Gray) or {\it fc7} (Pink) for {\it CaffeNet} and {\it VGG-16}.
+We increased logarithmically the value of $m$ (horizontal axis) starting from $\sqrt N$, $N$ being the size of the training set.
+For the small experiment we stopped at $N$, whereas for the large experiment we stopped at values where we observed very little performance improvement.
+Performance on the same day of training is reported in light Gray/Pink, on a different day in dark Gray/Pink.

-We first observed that {\it fc6} features consistently performed better than {\it fc7}, hence we decided to use this layer when extracting representations from off-the-shelf {\it CaffeNet} or {\it VGG-16} on images of iCWT.
-Then, we also observed that relatively small values of $m$ could provide good accuracies and therefore we chose to fixed $ m = \min( 15000 , N ) $ in all experiments.
+From this experiment we observed that {\it fc6} features consistently outperformed {\it fc7}, hence we decided to use this layer when extracting representations from off-the-shelf {\it CaffeNet} or {\it VGG-16}.
+Then, we observed that relatively small values of $m$ could provide good accuracies with far smaller training times and therefore we selected $ m = \min( $15$K , N ) $ in all experiments.

-It is worth noting that we performed a similar empirical analysis to the one reported here in order to assess the best output layer to use to extract visual representations from the models of Sec.~\ref{sec:invariance-id-adapted} and~\ref{sec:invariance-cat-adapted} that were previously fine-tuned on subsets of iCWT.
-In that case, we observed that {\it fc7} features were providing the best performance and therefore we used this layer in our experiments in those sections.
-This can be explained considering that ``more specialized'' features can be extracted from models that have been adapted to our setting, while ``more general'' features of off-the-shelf models provide better generalization performance on iCWT.
+It is worth noting that we performed a similar experiment (not reported) with CNNs previously fine-tuned on subsets of iCWT and, in that case, {\it fc7} features were better.
+Hence, we used this layer in the experiments of Sec.~\ref{sec:invariance-id-adapted}.
+This is in line with recent work showing that, while lower layers provide more ``general'' features, more ``specialized'' features can be extracted from higher layers in models trained on closer domains.